Glacier Hiking Book

 heavens-peak

 At just over 7 miles, and an elevation of roughly 7185 feet, hikers will finally reach the top of Swiftcurrent Pass.
-You'll definitely want to continue down the trail for another 100 yards or so to reach the side trail that leads to the fire lookout atop Swiftcurrent Mountain.
+You'll definitely want to continue down the trail for another hundred yards or so to reach the side trail that leads to the fire lookout atop Swiftcurrent Mountain.
 From this junction you'll enjoy outstanding views of 8987-foot Heavens Peak towards the southwest.
 The Highline Trail will be 0.6 miles away, while the Granite Park Chalet is still another 0.9 miles away.
 The 1.4-mile side path that leads to the Swiftcurrent Fire Lookout climbs roughly 1250 feet, and is the highest maintained trail in Glacier National Park.

 granite-park